biocore/qiime/doc/scripts/make_otu_network.rst

 **Example:**

 Create network cytoscape and statistic files in a user-specified output directory.
-This example uses an OTU file "otus.txt" (-i) and the user-generated mapping file "input_map.txt" (-m), where the results are written to the "otu_network/" folder.
-By default this folder will be put into the current working, unless specified by the "-o" option.
+This example uses an OTU table (-i) and the metadata mapping file (-m), and the results are written to the "otu_network/" folder.

 ::

-	make_otu_network.py -i otus.txt -m input_map.txt -o otu_network/
+	make_otu_network.py -i otu_table.biom -m Fasting_Map.txt -o otu_network